input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 Our top priorities are:

 - Implementing Template Haskell support
-- Reducing generated JS code size
+- Reducing generated JavaScript code size
-- Modernizing the generated JS code
+- Modernizing the generated JavaScript code
 - Enhancing the run-time performance of the generated code

 ## What has improved compared to GHCJS?